ConnorSweeneyDev/SimpleGameEngine/readme.md

 and libstdc++) but dynamically linked to everything else.

 ### Windows
-You must have the same version of [MinGW](https://winlibs.com/) as me in your path (look at `external/mingw_version_info.txt`), this will give you access to the unix tools that are used in the makefile and ensure no version collisions.
+You must have any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
 To build using the makefile, you will need Make (`winget install make --source winget`) and Python3 (`winget install --id Python.Python.3.12`);

 ### Linux
 Do the following to ensure your environment is set up correctly: